 Avoid short journeys

-Try and avoid short journeys as a cold engine will use almost double the fuel per mile than a warm engine.
-Catalytic converters also take about 6 miles to start kicking in properly.
+Try and avoid short trips as a cold engine will use almost double the fuel per mile than a warm engine.
+Catalytic converters also take about 6 miles to start kicking in correctly.

 Make shorter trips count more

 If you’ve got to make short trips, combine local errands to make for a more efficient journey and avoid lots of fuel-sapping cold engine starts.